python33r/socs-fyp-grading/README.md

     presentation_grade
     appraisal_grade

+These default to 0, so you will need to provide actual values in a report.
-Values should be integers and will be checked to make sure that they are in range.
-The total will be computed and included in the report.
+Those values should be integers and they will be checked to make sure that they are in allowed range of each category.
+The total of all the grades will be computed and included in the report.

 [typ]: https://github.com/typst/typst
 [socs]: https://eps.leeds.ac.uk/computing/